use-inkubator/Ecosystem-Grants/applications/chainide-polkaholic-integrated-wasm-contract-explorer-integration.md

 6. [Colorful Notion] Provide ChainIDE with a WASM Developer dashboard, which when provided an address, shows all code hashes, contract addresses, and contract calls made by that address.

 7. [ChainIDE] ChainIDE will include an iframe including the WASM Developer dashboard, or directly link to the dashboard using the developers wallet address; this can be used to link any developer dashboard.

+Scope of work for Colorful Notion:
+* Indexing: real-time writes into BigTable (polkaholic.io) / BigQuery (substrate-etl) + Backfill operations
+* Implementing API endpoints to be consistent with above, specifically new metadata and source code incoming frm ChainIDE
+* Documenting the API
+* Updating WASM Contract UI to take advantage of { meta data, source code } data source
+* Developing Apache Superset dashboard datasets backend
+* Working very closely with ChainIDE on UX ; addressing normal / failure conditions of API fully
+* End-to-end Testing the above in several dev chains with the contract pallet
+* Working with a few WASM Contract Developers to get their feedback and make sure our integration matches expectations

 ## Future Milestones